xeredent/libmlconcepts/README.md

 #### Understanding the explanations

 In this section, you can find an informal explanation of how the algorithms of this library work, and a small example on how to interpret the explanation data that the library spits out.
+The code that generates it can be found [here](docs/howto/mushrooms.ipynb).

 ##### How do these algorithms work concretely?